THE MUDDLE FAMILIES

 It seems that William was sent to England with the Canadian Over-Seas Expeditionary Force and that Mabel followed him to there.
 She must be the Mrs Muddell who sailed from Montreal on the Pomeranian of the Allan Line to arrive at London on 4 October 1915.
 The passenger list described her as a 28-year-old housewife whose permanent residence had been Canada, and who was going to live at 64 Brighton Road in Newhaven, Sussex.[16]
 It seems that William must have been discharged from the Canadian Army while stationed in England because he was recorded as sailing 3rd class on the Corinthian of the Allan Line, then operated by the Canadian Pacific Line, from London on 20 April 1916 bound for Quebec.
 The departure passenger list describes him as a 36-year-old printer whose last permanent residence had been a British Possession and his intended future permanent residence was in Canada.[17]
 After a voyage of 14 days William arrived at Quebec on 4 May and the arrival passenger list described him as a 36-year-old printer whose destination was Montreal and that he had migrated to Canada in 1910.[18]

-John and Frances’ third child was Mary Muddle who was born at Uckfield in Sussex, and baptised at Holy Cross Church in Uckfield on 23 October 1881.
+John and Frances’ third child was Mary Muddle who was born at Uckfield in Sussex, and baptised at the Parish Church of Holy Cross in Uckfield on 23 October 1881.
 In the census of 5 April 1891 Mary, at the age of 9, was living with her widowed mother at Mill Mead in the New Town area of Uckfield, and she was going to school.
 Then in the census of 31 March 1901 Mary, now aged 19, was a live-in cook to widower James Wilkinson and his son at Vernon Place, New Town, Uckfield.
-The other servant in the house was housemaid Kate Muddle who was not related to Mary, being a member of the ‘Framfield Muddle Family’.
+The other servant in the house was housemaid Kate Muddle who was not related to Mary, being a member of the 'Framfield Muddle Family'.

 In 1903, when she was about 22 years old, Mary had an illegitimate daughter born in Uckfield that was probably fathered by her future husband.
-Then the following year while she was still 22 years old Mary married 25-year-old Richard Keeley at Holy Cross Church in Uckfield on 27 August 1904, the same day that her brother John also married there.
+Then the following year while she was still 22 years old Mary married 25-year-old Richard Keeley at the Parish Church of Holy Cross in Uckfield on 27 August 1904, the same day that her brother John also married there.
 Richard and Mary were both then living in Uckfield and Richard was working as a brick moulder.
-Richard was the son of George and Louisa Keeley, and he had been born at Hawkhurst in Kent in about 1881.
-Richard and Mary had four more children born between 1906 and 1918 while they were living at 88 Framfield Road in Uckfield.
-During the First World War Richard served in the artillery, and while in France he was subjected to a gas attack in which many of his comrades died; this event affected him deeply.
-In about the mid-1920s they moved to 3 Harcourt Road in Uckfield.
-Richard worked for Durrants, the Uckfield firm of builders, and one of the projects that he worked on was the building of Maresfield Army Camp.
+Richard was the son of George and Louisa Keeley, and he had been born at Hawkhurst in Kent on 4 April 1879.

 Mary died at the age of 85, her death being registered in Cuckfield registration district in Sussex during the 1st quarter of 1967.
 Eight years later Richard, who had remained very active, died at the age of 95, his death being registered in Uckfield registration district during the 1st quarter of 1975.

-Richard and Mary’s eldest child was Frances Hilda Muddle/Keeley, known as Hilda, who was born at Uckfield in Sussex on 30 August 1903, the year before her parents’ marriage, and baptised at Holy Cross Church in Uckfield on 4 October 1903.
 When she was 41 years old Hilda married 42-year-old Albert Edward Olive in Uckfield registration district during the 2nd quarter of 1945.
 Albert had been born in Uckfield registration district on 6 March 1903.
 Albert and Hilda lived at 23 Alexandra Road in Uckfield and were childless.
 Albert died at the age of 80, his death being registered in Haywards Heath registration district in Sussex during February 1984.
 Three years later Hilda died at the age of 83 (not 84 as given on her death certificate), her death being registered in Uckfield registration district during February 1987.

 Richard and Mary’s second child was Donald Guy Keeley who was born at Uckfield in Sussex on 24 May 1906.
+In the census of 2 April 1911 Donald, at the age of 4, was living with his parents at 88 Framfield Road in Uckfield.
 When he was 35 years old Donald married Violet Mary Holman, who was just on 25 years old, in Uckfield registration district during the 3rd quarter of 1941.
 Violet had been born in Canada on 7 September 1915, and had moved to Nutley in Sussex in early childhood.
 Donald and Violet lived at Fords Green in Nutley and had two children born in 1943 and 1944.
 Violet died at the age of 76, her death being registered in Uckfield registration district during the 4th quarter of 1991.
 Six years later Donald died at the age of 91, his death being registered in Uckfield registration district during the 4th quarter of 1997.

-Richard and Mary’s third child was Florence May Keeley who was born at Uckfield in Sussex on 20 June 1909.
-When she was 31 years old Florence was married to 33-year-old Henry Williamson Marshall by the Bishop of Lewes at Holy Cross Church in Uckfield 20 July 1940.
+When she was 31 years old Florence was married to 33-year-old Henry Williamson Marshall by the Bishop of Lewes at the Parish Church of Holy Cross in Uckfield 20 July 1940.
 Henry was from Washington in County Durham where he had been born on 23 March 1907, and he was visiting family in Fletching, Sussex when he met Florence and never went back.
 Henry and Florence had two children born in 1941 and 1947, and lived all their married life at 3 Framfield Road in Uckfield.
-Florence worked as a seamstress and Henry worked at Sheffield Park Saw Mills where one of the things he made was the wooden shingles for the spire on Holy Cross Church in Uckfield.
+Florence worked as a seamstress and Henry worked at Sheffield Park Saw Mills where one of the things he made was the wooden shingles for the spire on the Parish Church of Holy Cross in Uckfield.

 Florence died in Uckfield registration district on 5 October 1991, at the age of 82.
 Four months later Henry died in Lewes registration district on 3 February 1992, at the age of 84.